MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-create-reports.md

 ## Availability report

 The following procedure is an example of how you create an availability report for a managed computer.
-The procedure presented here is applicable to creating other types of availability reports.
+The procedure presented here's applicable to creating other types of availability reports.
 In this example procedure, you generate a report for the entire week.

 > [!NOTE]
 > Operations Manager Reporting must be installed before you can run an Availability report.